 Ever wished you could get rid of fat in one area and use it to enhance another?
 Fat transfer allows you to do just that!
-By harvesting fat from a trouble area, typically the abdomen, hips, or thighs, our board certified plastic surgeons are able to re-inject it to fill in depressions, wrinkles, and scars on your face, as well as restore lost volume to the cheeks and lips.
+By harvesting fat from a troubled area, typically the abdomen, hips, or thighs, our board-certified plastic surgeons are able to re-inject it to fill in depressions, wrinkles, and scars on your face, as well as restore lost volume to the cheeks and lips.

 If you would like to smooth out fine lines and wrinkles, enhance your cheeks, or add volume to sunken or hollow areas, fat transfer may be an option for you.
 Good candidates typically: